dualcube/moodle-report_overviewstats/README.md

 ==================================

 This [Moodle](http://moodle.org) add-on produces various site and course report charts.
-The code has been designed in a way that enables to add more reports easily.
+The code has been designed in a way that makes adding more reports easy.

 For producing the graphs, [YUI Charts](http://yuilibrary.com/yui/docs/charts/) module is used.
 The code is using modern Moodle development techniques and